RenderKit/ospray/doc/api.md

 ### Unstructured Volumes

-Unstructured volumes can contain tetrahedral, wedge, or hexahedral cell types, and are defined by three arrays: vertices, corresponding field values, and eight indices per cell (first four are -1 for tetrahedral cells, first two are -2 for wedge cells).
+Unstructured volumes can have its topology and geometry freely defined.
+Geometry can be composed of tetrahedral, wedge, or hexahedral cell types.
+Data format matches VTK and consists from five arrays: vertex 3D positions, cell indices (locations), cell types, vertex indices and array of cell values.
 An unstructured volume type is created by passing the type string "`unstructured_volume`" to `ospNewVolume`.

-Field values can be specified per-vertex (`field`) or per-cell (`cellField`).
-If both values are set, `cellField` takes precedence.
+Sampled cell values can be specified either per-vertex (`vertex.value`) or per-cell (`cell.value`).
+If both arrays are set, `cell.value` takes precedence.

 Similar to [triangle mesh], each tetrahedron is formed by a group of indices into the vertices.
 For each vertex, the corresponding (by array index) data value will be used for sampling when rendering.
-Note that the index order for each tetrahedron does not matter, as OSPRay internally calculates vertex normals to ensure proper sampling and interpolation.
+The index order for each tetrahedron is the same as `VTK_TETRA`: bottom triangle counterclockwise, then the top vertex.

 For wedge cells, each wedge is formed by a group of six indices into the vertices and data value.
 Vertex ordering is the same as `VTK_WEDGE`: